prodigysml/fuzzapiapi/README.md

 # Note
-Scans are the actual scan containing the timestamp, target, etc. Vulnerabilities actually hold the bugs found within the target.
+Scans (database table and Ruby object) are the actual scan containing the timestamp, target, etc. Vulnerabilities (database table and Ruby object) actually hold the bugs found within the target.